cl1ck/es7knockout/README.md

 - Testing with Karma, Mocha, Sinon & Chai
 - Linting for all source files
 - Image optimization
-- Error Notifications in Notification Center
+- Error notifications in Notification Center

 If you've never used Node or npm before, you'll need to install Node.
 If you use homebrew, do: